Subscribe for our FREE 30 minute meals book!

 You probably already know this if you’re a loyal reader of my blog (hi, ily) but I love chickpeas.
 There’s not much you can’t do with chickpeas.

-Pasta, stir fries, salads, pancakes with chickpea flour, cookie dough and more.
+Pasta, stir fries, salads, chickpea pancakes with chickpea flour, chickpea cookie dough and more.
 These sticky sesame chickpeas are one of my (and your) favorites, and I know you’re going to love this recipe too!

 This General Tso’s chickpea stir fry is really easy to make (one pan!), full of flavor, veggies, protein and basically everything else you could want in a plant-based dinner.
 Serve it over rice with some steamed broccoli on the side or enjoy it as is!
+If you love this recipe, try my sesame chickpea meatballs next!

-How to make this recipe
+How to make this chickpea stir fry

+Drain and rinse the chickpeas until there are no bubbles.
+Set aside.
 Meanwhile, prep the stir fry and sauce.
 Whisk the arrowroot and water together in a small bowl and set aside.

 Whisk all remaining ingredients for the sauce together in a bowl.
 Set aside.
 Chop the onion, peppers, and mince the garlic and ginger.